 - Volunteer Museum docents to host our Museum every Sunday afternoon.
 Can you spare just two hours every month or two?
 Please call me at 585-281-0014 if you even think you might be interested.

-Here are some Museum highlights from 2022: We received many donations from donors near and far who found us via our Facebook pages.
+Here are some Museum highlights from 2023: We received many donations from donors near and far who found us via our Facebook page.
 In addition to donations, we search local garage / estate sales and purchase items off eBay.
-The most significant additions to the Museum’s collections during 2022 were:
+The most significant additions to the Museum’s collections during 2023 were:

 Thanks once again to Gary Albright, Kathy Eastman, Bill Lane and Charles Woolever for all they do to curate, cultivate, and document our collections each week of the year.
-Special thanks also go out to Denise & Cliff Dickinson for a new initiative, photographing thousands of items in our collection, which is the beginning of a long preservation journey that will take several years.
+Special thanks also go out to Denise & Cliff Dickinson for continuing with their initiative to photograph thousands of items in our collection, which is the beginning of a long preservation journey that will take several years.
 Please be sure to take a Sunday afternoon between 2–4pm to stop by and see the fruits of our labor!

 - Continued work with the Village of Honeoye Falls to determine how to stabilize temperature and humidity on the second floor of the Museum, and to make structural improvements to the Museum building.

 - Continued indexing and photographing our archival materials and donations of artifacts to the Museum.

 - Continued development of our new website, which we hope you bookmark and visit often.